 If you have any questions during the process of voting, an election worker can help.
 Further, if you require assistance marking your ballot, you can either bring a friend or a deputy returning officer can assist.

-Every employee who is a voter is entitled to three consecutive hours on the last day of voting for the purpose of casting his or her vote.
+Every employee who is a voter is entitled, while the polling places are open for voting during the polling period, to three consecutive hours on any single day when voting occurs during the polling period for the purpose of casting his or her vote.
 While the employer may not deduct any amounts from the pay of any employee granted these hours, the hours must be granted at the convenience of the employer.